pingcap/tiflash/README.md

 #### Compile TiFlash

-You can simply enter the env to compile and run tiflash:
+You can now build tiflash using the following commands:

 ```
 cd /your/build/dir